2025 Seattle Sounders FC season: February–June: Champions Cup and regular season

 The Sounders were eliminated from the Champions Cup after losing 4–1 in their second leg against Cruz Azul, which was played at the Estadio Olímpico Universitario in Mexico City.
 During the match, Arriola tore his left anterior cruciate ligament, while Morris injured his hamstring.
 The team's unbeaten streak in CONCACAF play ended at 13 matches, which set the record for longest in MLS history.
+The Sounders returned to MLS play with a four-match winless streak that included three shutouts, among them a 3–0 loss to expansion side San Diego FC.
+Arriola was placed on the season-ending injury list to free up space in the salary cap to sign another midfielder; his replacement, English winger Ryan Kent, was signed on March 31 outside of the normal transfer window.